64kramsystem/saveriomiroddi.github.io/_posts/2019-08-26-How-to-print-the-last-n-fields-or-slice-an-array-with-awk.md

 As an engineer, I'm not really concerned with what I use, rather, with what's the best[²](#footnote02) approach to a given job; in this case, I require compactness, as long as readability is sacrificed, at most, only a little.

 Personally, I consider consolidating as many use cases/requirements as possible into a single tool/service, a significant engineering principle.
-In this area, I found Perl a very successful tool[³](#footnote03)).
+In this area, I found Perl a very successful tool.

 Enjoy effective and efficient text processing!